BBMRI-ERIC/miabis/Data-describing-Sample.md

 ## Definition

-Introduced in MIABIS Core 3.0, Sample represents current status of samples stored in a given biobank.
-A sample is obtained from a single sample donor, but it is also possible that a biobank will store pooled samples (Eklund et al. Biopreserv Biobank.
-2020; 0(0): 1-10).
+Introduced in 2020 ([Eklund et al., 2020](https://www.liebertpub.com/doi/10.1089/bio.2019.0129)), the component <strong>Sample</strong> is a portion or quantity of biological material that is collected from a sample donor, or which is a digital representation of a biological entity of the sample donor, such as an image.

 | Attribute Code | Attribute Name | Allowed Values | Description | Constraints | Cardinality |
 | --- | --- | --- | --- | --- | --- |